musically-ut/musically-ut.github.io/_posts/2016-01-17-first-timers-only.md

 easy issues which should be attempted only by people for whom it would be their first pull request.

-However, there is no explicit way of keeping a watch out on millions of projecs on Github.
+However, there is no explicit way of keeping a watch out on millions of projects on Github.

 Enter [@first_tmrs_only](https://twitter.com/first_tmrs_only).